camunda/camunda-docs/docs/components/modeler/web-modeler/file-download.md

 <span class="badge badge--cloud">Camunda 8 only</span>

 You can download all the files stored in Web Modeler to your local computer.
-For BPMN diagrams, you also have the option to export them in different image formats.
+You may also export BPMN diagrams in different image formats.

 ### Download from the project or folder page